 “I like songs that reflect a certain era yet are still just as relevant today… but in a different way.
 After all, being inspired by the past doesnʼt mean that one is dwelling in it!”

 Georges is an enthralling presence on stage...
 Her voice drops onto the notes like water...The Stage

 Isabelle Georges generously transmits all the genres that touch, inspire and nourish her but favours excellence over profusion.
-She masters her musical theatre classics (especially from the 1940’s) as well as her French repertoire and, just like dreams coming true, her creativity has resulted in shows including: Judy And Me (Une Etoile et Moi), Padam Padam, Broadway en chanté, Amour Amor and the latest addition: Oh, Là, Là!
+She masters her French repertoire as well as her musical theatre classics (especially from the 1940ʼs) and, just like dreams coming true, her creativity has resulted in shows including: Judy And Me (Une Etoile et Moi), Padam Padam, Broadway Enchanté, Amour Amor and the latest addition: Oh, La La!

-For Broadway Symphonique or more recently C’est Si Bon, Isabelle sought the company of symphony orchestras.
-This created a range of propositions that permitted her to perform in venues as diverse and prestigious as the Musikverein in Vienna, the Concertgebouw in Amsterdam, the Philharmonic, the Théâtre des Champs-Élysées and the Bal Blomet in Paris, the Edinburgh Festival and the Radio France Occitanie festival in Montpellier.
+For Yiddish Rhapsody, Broadway Symphonique or C’est Si Bon, Isabelle sought the company of symphony orchestras.
+This created a range of propositions that permitted her to perform in venues as diverse and prestigious as the Musikverein in Vienna, the Concertgebouw in Amsterdam, the Philharmonic, The Hyogo Performing Arts Center in Nishinomiya, the Théâtre des Champs-Élysées, the Bal Blomet and La Philharmonie in Paris, the Edinburgh Festival in Scotland and the Radio France Occitanie Festival in Montpellier.